William Shelley (judge): Family

-A watercolour drawing of his tomb done in 1789 by Samuel Hieronymus Grimm is in the British Museum.
+A watercolour drawing of Shelley's tomb done in 1789 by Samuel Hieronymus Grimm is in the British Museum.
 The monument is in the north wall of the chancel of St. Mary the Virgin, Clapham Church in (West) Sussex.
-Sir William, who died in 1549, is depicted in judicial attire, complete with a hood and coif.
+Shelley, who died in 1549, is depicted in judicial attire, complete with a hood and coif.
 This portrayal is considered one of the earliest examples of this particular legal garb.